iamirmasoud/statistics_concepts/README.md

 cd statistics_concepts
 ```

 5. Open the directory of notebooks, using the below command.
-You'll see all files appear in your local environment; open the first notebook and follow the instructions.
+You'll see all files appear in your local environment.
 ```shell
 jupyter notebook
 ```